jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.4 FlipImage

-Reflects an image in the vertical or horizontal axis..
+Reflects an image in the vertical or horizontal axis.

 *Parameters*: